 Sometimes, we need a little help from those who’ve weathered the storms.
 The permission to laugh often comes from those with the most scars.
 The places of our greatest sorrows can also serve as markers of great freedom – and even beauty.
 So, when I say you might be a caregiver “… if a hospital bed has never hampered your love life, and there’s no use wasting a ‘semi-private’ room,” you’ll understand the joke – while embracing the concept that even in serious places, there’s always room for love wrapped in a bit of humor.

 Peter Rosenberger (@hope4caregiver) hosts the national radio program Hope for the Caregiver heard on 185 stations.
-For more than thirty years, he’s cared for his wife who lives with severe disabilities.
+For more than thirty years, he’s cared for his wife who lives with severe disabilities and fine-tuned his caregiver humor.
 He is the author of “7 Caregiver Landmines and How You Can Avoid Them.”